naholyr/github-todos/README.md

 ### What it is, what it isn't

 This tool is a command line interface to help you install and configure a hook to your git repository.
-This hook will automaticall create issues or comment existing ones when it finds a new "TODO" in committed files.
+This hook will automatically create issues or comment existing ones when it finds a new "TODO" in committed files.

 It's not a GitHub issue manager, you can take a look at [gh](http://nodegh.io) or [ghi](https://github.com/stephencelis/ghi) for this.